Analytics

 Information Hierarchy

-The transformation of data into actionable insights follows a mathematical progression:
+The transformation of data into actionable insights follows a structured progression:

-- Information: Processed data with context where is a transformation function
+- Information: Processed data with context - monthly revenue trends, customer conversion rates

 Types of Analytics